Swayam-Swapnila-Das7/project-python/Covid-19 Data Analysis/README.md

 ## Features

-* **COVID-19 Data from Official Sources**: Data is collected from trusted government open-source platforms (e.g., [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19), [Our World in Data](https://github.com/owid/covid-19-data), or official health department datasets).
+* **COVID-19 Data from Official Sources**: Data is collected from trusted or government open-source platforms.
 * **Choropleth Map Visualization**: Creates a choropleth map showing the number of confirmed cases, deaths, and recoveries by country.
 * **Geospatial Data Analysis**: Uses `GeoPandas` to process geographical data and create accurate visualizations.
 * **Data Analysis with Pandas**: Leverages `pandas` for cleaning, filtering, and aggregating COVID-19 data.